icopy-site/awesome/docs/awesome/awesome-blazor.md

 * [Blazor WebAssembly 3.2.0 Preview 1 release now available](https://devblogs.microsoft.com/aspnet/blazor-webassembly-3-2-0-preview-1-release-now-available/) - January 28, 2020 - Blazor WebAssembly 3.2.0 Preview 1 release now available.
 * [How to implement plug-in on C# Blazor for native JavaScript application](https://www.c-sharpcorner.com/article/how-to-implement-plug-in-on-c-sharp-blazor-for-native-javascript-application-open-ap/) - January 28, 2020 - How to implement plug-in on C# Blazor for native JavaScript application.
 Open API Scheme Diagram For Draw.io.
 * [Blazor by Example - Build a simple markdown editor](https://jonhilton.net/blazor-markdown-editor/) - January 27, 2020 - Blazor by Example - Build a simple markdown editor.
+* [Suppressing Events in Blazor and ASP.NET Core Version 3.1](https://visualstudiomagazine.com/articles/2020/01/27/suppressing-events-blazor.aspx) - January 27, 2020 - ASP.NET Core Version 3.1 adds some new features for managing events in Blazor.
+You may think you'll never need them, but there may be a time when you'll be glad to know about at least one of them.
 * [Getting Started with Blazor Server Apps in Visual Studio for Mac](https://devblogs.microsoft.com/visualstudio/getting-started-with-blazor-server-apps-in-visual-studio-for-mac/) - January 22, 2020 - Getting Started with Blazor Server Apps in Visual Studio for Mac.
 * [Blazor's Future: gRPC Is Key](https://visualstudiomagazine.com/articles/2020/01/17/blazor-future.aspx) - January 21, 2020 - Blazor's Future: gRPC Is Key, by the Visual Studio Magazine.
 * [Embedding Power BI in Blazor](http://blazorhelpwebsite.com/Blog/tabid/61/EntryId/4373/Embedding-Power-BI-in-Blazor.aspx) - January 21, 2020 - You can embed Power BI reports into a Server Side Blazor Application.
 This method allows you to display a Power BI report without requiring the user to have a Power BI account.